dart-archive/dart-samples/recipes/src/core/strings.md

     var string = '$space X $space';
     var newString = string.trim(); // 'X'

-The String class has no methods to remove leading and trailing whitespace.
+The String class has no methods to remove only leading or only trailing whitespace.
 But you can always use regExps.

 Remove only leading whitespace: